Fresh Water, Foul Sewage

 Many Vacancies

-They include the chief financial officer (CFO), chief of Customer Service and Support, Meter Shop, Office of Facilities, Bureau of Solid Waste and Chief Technical Officer.
+They include chief financial officer, chief of Customer Service Division, chief of Meter Operations Division, chief of Water Facilities Division, head of Bureau of Solid Waste and Chief Technical Officer.

 At the same time, new positions have been created, including $232,000 allocated – and approved by the Board of Estimates earlier this month – for a deputy to serve under Kebede.

-Kebede will now exit from his position leading the agency’s largest department, responsible for the water and sewage needs of 1.8 million residents of Baltimore City and surrounding counties.
+Kebede will exit from the agency’s largest department, responsible for the water and sewage needs of 1.8 million residents of Baltimore City and surrounding counties.

 Kebede did not return an emailed request for comment.
 The DPW press office also has not responded.